PyO3/pyo3/guide/src/trait_exposure.md

     }
 }
 ```

-This wrapper handles the type conversion between the PyO3 requirements and the trait, especially:
+This wrapper handles the type conversion between the PyO3 requirements and the trait.
+In order to meet PyO3 requirements, this wrapper must:
-- the return type that must be a `PyResult`
+- return an object of type `PyResult`
-- the references that are required by the trait but that cannot be passed from Python
+- use only values, not references in the method signatures

 Let's run the file python file: